Risk Assessments

 Inspections

-Inspections should be put on to Datix Monthly through the Risk Module by 'adding a new risk' and selecting the type of inspection required.
+Inspections should be put on to Datix Monthly through the Risk Module by 'adding a new risk' and selecting All Inspections, Toolbox Talks and Observations.